quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 Some jurisdictions do not allow the exclusion of certain warranties.
 Accordingly, some of the above disclaimers may not apply to you.

 LIMITATION OF LIABILITY
-To the maximum extent permitted by Law, Titan shall not be liable to you for any indirect, incidental, consequential, special or other similar damages, including but not limited to loss of revenues, lost profits, lost data or business interruption or other intangible losses.
+To the maximum extent permitted by Law, LumiPlay shall not be liable to you for any indirect, incidental, consequential, special or other similar damages, including but not limited to loss of revenues, lost profits, lost data or business interruption or other intangible losses.

-You agree to indemnify, defend and hold Titan harmless from any claim, demand, damages or other losses, including reasonable attorneys’ fees, asserted by any third-party resulting from or arising out of your use of the Service, or any breach by you of these Terms of Use, however the foregoing does not apply if the infringement of rights is not attributable to your intentional or negligent behavior.
+You agree to indemnify, defend and hold LumiPlay harmless from any claim, demand, damages or other losses, including reasonable attorneys’ fees, asserted by any third-party resulting from or arising out of your use of the Service, or any breach by you of these Terms of Use, however the foregoing does not apply if the infringement of rights is not attributable to your intentional or negligent behavior.

 SEVERABILITY
-You and Titan agree that if any portion of these Terms of Use or of the Privacy Policy is found illegal or unenforceable, in whole or in part by any court of competent jurisdiction, such provision shall, as to such jurisdiction, be ineffective solely to the extent of such determination of invalidity or unenforceability without affecting the validity or enforceability thereof in any other manner or jurisdiction and without affecting the remaining provisions of the terms, which shall continue to be in full force and effect.
+You and LumiPlay agree that if any portion of these Terms of Use or of the Privacy Policy is found illegal or unenforceable, in whole or in part by any court of competent jurisdiction, such provision shall, as to such jurisdiction, be ineffective solely to the extent of such determination of invalidity or unenforceability without affecting the validity or enforceability thereof in any other manner or jurisdiction and without affecting the remaining provisions of the terms, which shall continue to be in full force and effect.

 GENERAL PROVISIONS
 9.1.
 Assignment

-Titan may assign or delegate these Terms of Use and/or the Privacy Policy, in whole or in part, to any person or entity at any time with or without your consent.
-You may not assign or delegate any rights or obligations under the Terms of Use or Privacy Policy without Titan’s prior written consent, and any unauthorized assignment and delegation by you are ineffective.
+LumiPlay may assign or delegate these Terms of Use and/or the Privacy Policy, in whole or in part, to any person or entity at any time with or without your consent.
+You may not assign or delegate any rights or obligations under the Terms of Use or Privacy Policy without LumiPlay’s prior written consent, and any unauthorized assignment and delegation by you are ineffective.

 9.2.
 Supplemental Policies

-Titan may publish additional policies related to specific services such as forums, contests or loyalty programs.
+LumiPlay may publish additional policies related to specific services such as forums, contests or loyalty programs.
 Your right to use such services is subject to those specific policies and these Terms of Use.

 9.3.
 Entire Agreement

-These Terms of Use, any supplemental policies and any documents expressly incorporated by reference herein (including the Titan Privacy Policy), contain the entire understanding of you and Titan, and supersede all prior understandings of the parties hereto relating to the subject matter hereof, whether electronic, oral or written, or whether established by custom, practice, policy or precedent, between you and us with respect to the Service.
+These Terms of Use, any supplemental policies and any documents expressly incorporated by reference herein (including the LumiPlay Privacy Policy), contain the entire understanding of you and LumiPlay, and supersede all prior understandings of the parties hereto relating to the subject matter hereof, whether electronic, oral or written, or whether established by custom, practice, policy or precedent, between you and us with respect to the Service.

 9.4.
 No Waiver

-The failure of Titan to require or enforce strict performance by you of any provision of these Terms of Use or the Titan Privacy Policy or failure to exercise any right under them shall not be construed as a waiver or relinquishment of Titan’s right to assert or rely upon any such provision or right in that or any other instance.
+The failure of LumiPlay to require or enforce strict performance by you of any provision of these Terms of Use or the LumiPlay Privacy Policy or failure to exercise any right under them shall not be construed as a waiver or relinquishment of LumiPlay’s right to assert or rely upon any such provision or right in that or any other instance.

-The express waiver by Titan of any provision, condition, or requirement of these Terms of Use or the Titan Privacy Policy shall not constitute a waiver of any future obligation to comply with such provision, condition or requirement.
+The express waiver by LumiPlay of any provision, condition, or requirement of these Terms of Use or the LumiPlay Privacy Policy shall not constitute a waiver of any future obligation to comply with such provision, condition or requirement.

 9.5.
 Equitable Remedies

-You acknowledge that the rights granted and obligations made under these Terms of Use to Titan are of a unique and irreplaceable nature, the loss of which shall irreparably harm Titan and which cannot be replaced by monetary damages alone so that Titan shall be entitled to injunctive or other equitable relief (without the obligations of posting any bond or surety or proof of damages) in the event of any breach or anticipatory breach by you.
+You acknowledge that the rights granted and obligations made under these Terms of Use to LumiPlay are of a unique and irreplaceable nature, the loss of which shall irreparably harm LumiPlay and which cannot be replaced by monetary damages alone so that LumiPlay shall be entitled to injunctive or other equitable relief (without the obligations of posting any bond or surety or proof of damages) in the event of any breach or anticipatory breach by you.

-You irrevocably waive all rights to seek injunctive or other equitable relief, or to enjoin or restrain the operation of the Service or any Titan game, exploitation of any advertising or other materials issued in connection therewith, or exploitation of the Service or any content or other material used or displayed through the Service and agree to limit your claims to claims for monetary damages, limited by Section 7 (if any).
+You irrevocably waive all rights to seek injunctive or other equitable relief, or to enjoin or restrain the operation of the Service or any LumiPlay game, exploitation of any advertising or other materials issued in connection therewith, or exploitation of the Service or any content or other material used or displayed through the Service and agree to limit your claims to claims for monetary damages, limited by Section 7 (if any).

 If you have questions related to those Terms of Use, please contact us through:
-Gmail Address: teamtitansvn@gmail.com
+Gmail Address: contact@lumiplays.com
-Address: 62 Nguyen Huy Tuong, Thanh Xuan Trung, HN
+Address: 87-105 Chatham Road South, Tsim Sha Tsui, Hong Kong